A Veteran-Owned Law Firm Protecting Your Rights In And Out Of Court

 While many stereotypes compel law enforcement officers and court officials to assume men are the most likely aggressors of domestic violence, the reality is that both men and women commit acts of domestic violence throughout the United States at comparable rates.
 Ultimately, it is essential to seek legal representation as soon as possible when facing such charges to avoid the severe consequences a conviction of domestic violence might entail.

-Potential Punishments For Domestic Violence In Virginia
+Potential Punishments For Domestic Violence In Northern Virginia

 Virginia state prosecutors tend to scrutinize domestic violence accusations heavily and pursue these cases aggressively.
 Virginia state law requires law enforcement officers who respond to a call concerning a domestic violence issue to arrest the person accused of the offense to protect the alleged victim.
 Unfortunately, many cases of domestic violence can be challenging to prove at first, especially when there is a lack of eyewitnesses to the event in question.
 A conviction for domestic violence can have a variety of consequences depending on the severity of the offense.
 For example, a conviction for domestic assault and battery qualifies as a Class 1 misdemeanor under Virginia state law and is punishable by up to one year in jail and a $2,500 fine.
 If an individual is convicted of domestic violence three or more times in 10 years, the crime is escalated to a Class 6 felony, and the convicted individual may face five or more years in prison.
 While stalking may be technically nonviolent, it still carries the same punishment terms as domestic assault and battery.